Perception4D/LidarSlam/README.md

 ## Introduction and contents

-This repo contains LiDAR-only visual SLAM developped by Kitware, as well as ROS and ParaView wrappings for easier use.
+This repo contains the pure C++ LiDAR SLAM codebase, as well as wrappers as ROS node and as LidarStudio Plugins for easier use.

+The codebase was created by [Bastien Jacquet](https://www.linkedin.com/in/bastienjacquet)'s Computer Vision Team at Kitware, and is now under active development by both Kitware and [Perception4D](https://www.perception4d.com)

+It is conceptually based on LOAM, include the framework for:
+ - pure, pointcloud-only LiDAR SLAM
+ - IMU aided LiDAR SLAM
+ - odometry-aided LiDAR SLAM
+ - visual-SLAM aided LiDAR SLAM
+ - tighly coupled imu, odometry LiDAR SLAM
+ - Loop Closure (mainly re-optimisation, not detection)

 It has been successfully tested on data from several common LiDAR sensors:
 - Velodyne (VLP-16, VLP-32c, HDL-32, HDL-64, VLS-128)
 - Ouster (OS0/1/2-32/64/128)
-- RoboSense (RS-LiDAR-16)
+- RoboSense (RS-LiDAR-16 RS-LiDAR-32)
-- Hesai (Pandar128)
+- Hesai (PandarXT16, PandarXT32, Pandar64, Pandar128)
+- Leishen (LSC32)

 Have a look at our [SLAM demo video](https://vimeo.com/524848891)!

 This codebase is under active development.
-If you're interested by new features, new sensors' support or any project that could be using this SLAM, do not hesitate to contact us at kitware@kitware.com.
+If you're interested by new features, new sensors' support or any project that could be using this SLAM, do not hesitate to contact us.

 Repo contents :
 - `slam_lib/` : core *LidarSlam* library containing SLAM algorithm and other utilities.